emacs-mirror/emacs/mps/manual/source/reference/index.rst

     The result from this function is valid only at the instant at which the function returned.
-In some circumstances the result may immediately become invalidated (for example, a garbage collection may occur, the address in question may become free, the arena may choose to unmap the address and return storage to the operating system).
+In some circumstances the result may immediately become invalidated (for example, a :term:`garbage collection` may occur, the address in question may become free, the arena may choose to unmap the address and return storage to the operating system).
 For reliable results call this function whilst the arena is in the :term:`parked state`.

     .. seealso::